 Money is not forth coming.
-Item donations surpass monetary donations, yet they need to compliment each other.
+Item donations surpass monetary donations, yet they need to complement each other.
 People are more inclined to give away their items but not money, even if the item costs much more.
 Tunza currently relies on personal finances to fill the gaps.

 Does Tunza charge for their programs?